Here’s the State of Utah traffic and injury liability laws you need. Protect your right to compensation for injuries caused by a negligent driver.

 In the State of Utah, each motor vehicle must be covered by an insurance policy that includes liability coverage of the following amounts for all damages resulting from an accident:

-Drivers who do not have liability insurance at the time of an accident are required to personally compensation the victim(s) of the accident.
+Drivers who do not have liability insurance at the time of an accident are required to personally compensate the victim(s) of the accident.

-For information about buying auto insurance, see the Utah Department of Insurance website.
+For information about buying auto insurance, see the Auto Insurance Buyers Guide.

 Comparative Negligence (51% Rule)